 - conducting trainings; and

 Ethics and compliance has been labeled as one of the fastest-growing employment fields in the U.S. economy, with the number of positions growing 27 percent over the last 10 years.
 For example, in 2014 the Health Care Compliance Association reported 8% growth in the number of health care compliance positions staffed.
 Aside from health care, the biggest industries for ethics and compliance staff are insurance, financial services, higher education, and pharmaceuticals/medical devices.
 State, local, and federal governments and energy companies are also major ethics and compliance employers.

-According to the U.S. Department of Labor, the median annual wage in 2016 for compliance officers was $66,540.
+According to the U.S. Department of Labor, the mean annual wage in 2019 for compliance officers was $72,850.

 The MSL degree is designed to be completed in 2 semesters.
 However, in an effort to accommodate a variety of students and schedules, we offer a part-time option that allows students to complete the program in 3-6 semesters.

 Currently, all course are taught at the law school in Boulder.
 Courses are offered Monday-Friday.
 While we do not have an evening program, we make every effort to schedule MSL-required courses in the afternoon and in blocks to limit the days and hours that part-time students are required to come to campus.

 The MSL program is designed to prepare students to become ethics and compliance professionals, but may also help students decide to pursue a three year JD degree later and become attorneys.
 Unfortunately, the American Bar Association does not allow MSL credits to be counted toward a Juris Doctor.
 However, taking a year of law school courses will provide excellent preparation for those MSL students who later decide to pursue a three year JD degree.